 In the interest of balance however, it's worth sharing another video with you too, which takes a look at the collaboration features of the online, browser-based versions of the Office 365 apps:

-I would on balance say that the Google Apps collaboration functionality is a bit more easy to get your head around than Office 365’s, possibly because the product is 1) less feature packed and 2) was conceived with collaboration as a key feature (Office 365, by contrast, has evolved from being a suite of desktop applications into a solution that features collaborative tools).
-All in all though, both product suites allow you to collaborate with co-workers effectively.
+I would on balance say that collaboration functionality in G Suite is a bit easier to get your head around than Office 365’s, possibly because the product is 1) less feature packed and 2) was conceived with collaboration as a key feature (Office 365, by contrast, has evolved from being a suite of desktop applications into a solution that features collaborative tools).
+All in all though, both product suites definitely allow you to collaborate with co-workers effectively.

 See below for a video highlighting some collaboration options in Google Docs.

-However, Office 365 is a much better bet when it comes to participant limits on video calls.
-The maximum number of people that can participate in a video call in Google Apps is 25; on Skype it’s 250.
-And if you’re looking for serious voice calling functionality in general- both in terms of conference calling or general telephony services, Office 365 offers far more options, but note that you will have to be on one of the most expensive plans to avail of these features.
+However, Office 365 is much more generous when it comes to participant limits on video calls.
+The maximum number of people that can participate in a video call using a Google Hangout is 25; on Skype it’s 250.
+And if you’re looking for serious voice calling functionality in general - both in terms of conference calling or general telephony services, Office 365 offers far more options...but note that you will have to be on one of the most expensive plans to avail of these features.

 That syncing feeling

-I marginally prefer Office 365’s desktop sync option, because it makes it easy to share a file with others directly from the desktop - you just right click on the file and you see an option to share it with others.
+I prefer Office 365’s desktop sync option to G Suite's, because it makes it easy to share a file with others directly from the desktop - you just right click on the file and you see an option to share it with others.
+If you want to share a file on Google Drive you have to go into the web app to do so, which can interrupt workflow.

-As you'd expect, there are mobile apps (iOS and Android) available for both Google Apps for Work and Office 365, which allow you to access and edit your files on the go.
-My experience with both has been fairly positive; it's certainly possible to access the information quickly on both sets of apps easily, but I'm not sure how inclined I'd be to do a lot of editing of spreadsheets, for example, on a mobile device (particularly a phone).
+As you'd expect, there are mobile apps (iOS and Android) available for both G Suite and Office 365, which allow you to access and edit your files on the go.
+My experience with both has been fairly positive; it's certainly possible to access the information quickly on both sets of apps easily, but I'm not sure how inclined I'd be to do a lot of editing of spreadsheets, for example, on a mobile device (particularly a phone: far too fiddly).

-I suspect that most users will end up using the mail applications the most - and these are the apps I've had the most experience with.
+Most users will end up using the mail applications the most - and these are the apps I've had the most experience with.
 I don't particularly like the Gmail mobile app, as it doesn't let you turn off the horrendous conversation view.
-On the flip side it is brilliant when it comes to searching for old messages (as you'd expect a company specialising in search engine functionality).
+On the flip side it is brilliant when it comes to searching for old messages (as you'd expect from a company specialising in search engine functionality).

 The mobile version of Outlook is a bit disappointing too - no sorting or grouping of mail is possible.
-To be honest, whether I was using Google Apps or Office, I'd probably be inclined to ignore both their offerings when it comes to mobile email and use my favourite email client, Inkymail, instead.
+To be honest, whether I was using G Suite or Office, I'd probably be inclined to ignore both their offerings when it comes to mobile email and use my favourite mobile email client, Inkymail, instead.

 The good thing about both sets of mobile apps is that they make editing your work on-the-go in areas where you don't have Internet access very straightforward - so long as you save the files you want to work onto your mobile device before you go offline (see the section below on working offline for more details).

-Advanced features in Office 365 and Google Apps
+Advanced features in Office 365 and G Suite

 Features common to both products' more enterprise-grade plans are: